 I don't bother to strain my lemon curd because I don't mind a few little bits of lemon zest (which add lots of flavor and nearly imperceptible texture).
 If you prefer ultra smooth curd, you can strain your lemon curd through a fine mesh sieve.

-Uses for lemon curd
+Uses for Lemon Curd

-If I've convinced you that you need to make your own lemon curd but you're not sure what to do with it, fear not!
+If I've convinced you that you need to make your own batch of lemon curd but you're not sure what to do with it, fear not!
 Here are a handful of ideas for how to use your homemade lemon curd.

 - Serve it with breakfast foods.
 Scones, biscuits, or muffins would be a great choice, and curd can be delicious with waffles or pancakes, too.
 It would be delicious as the filling in crepe-style pancakes!